sofa-framework/doc/40_Programming_with_SOFA/60_API_overview/10_Components_in_SOFA.md

 #### contexts and nodes

-Contexts, also have a notion of Bouding Box.
+Contexts, also have a notion of Bounding Box.
 A Context bounding box is the inclusion of:

 -   the bounding boxes of all its components.
 -   the bounding boxes of all its child contexts

-#### accessing the bouding box value from a component
+#### accessing the bounding box value from a component

 You can access the value of your component bounding box using :